Discrepancy Minimization in Input-Sparsity Time: Technical Overview

 \section{Technical Overview}

+In this section, we first give an overview and discuss the barriers of Larsen's algorithm.
+Then we introduce our techniques used to improve the Larsen's algorithm and overcome the barriers.

-\subsection{Overview and barriers of Larsen's algorithm}
+\subsection{Overview and Barriers of Larsen's Algorithm}

-Larsen's algorithm \cite{l22} is a clever re-implementation of the iterated \emph{partial-coloring} subroutine of Lovett and Meka \cite{lm15}: In each iteration, with constant probability, this subroutine ``rounds" at least half of the coordinates of a fractional coloring $x\in \R^n$ to $\{-1,1\}$.
-As in \cite{lm15}, this is done by performing a random-walk in the \emph{orthogonal complement} subspace $V_\perp$ spanned by a set of rows from $A$ (a.k.a ``Edge-Walk" \cite{lm15}).
-The key idea in \cite{l22} lies in a clever choice of $V$: Using a connection between the eigenvalues of $A^\top A$ and $\herdisc(A)$ \cite{l17}, Larsen shows that there is a subspace $V$ spanned by $\leq n/4$ rows of $A$, so that the projection of $A$ onto the complement $V_\perp$ has small $\ell_2$ norm, i.e., every row of $A(I - V^\top V)$ has norm less than $O(\mathrm{herdisc}(A) \log(m/n))$.
-Larsen shows that computing this projection operator (henceforth $B^\top B$) can be done in $O(mn^2)$ time combinatorially, or in $\Tmat(m,n,n) = \wt{O}(mn^{\omega-1})$ time using FMM.
+Larsen's algorithm~\cite{l22} is a clever re-implementation of the iterated \emph{partial-coloring} subroutine of~\citet{lm15}: In each iteration, with constant probability, this subroutine ``rounds" at least half of the coordinates of a fractional coloring $x\in \R^n$ to $\{-1,1\}$.
+As in~\citet{lm15}, this is done by performing a random-walk in the \emph{orthogonal complement} subspace $V_\perp$ spanned by a set of rows from $A$ (a.k.a ``Edge-Walk" \cite{lm15}).
+The key idea in \citet{l22} lies in a clever choice of $V$: Using a connection between the eigenvalues of $A^\top A$ and $\herdisc(A)$ \cite{l17}, Larsen shows that there is a subspace $V$ spanned by $\leq n/4$ rows of $A$, so that the projection of $A$ onto the complement $V_\perp$ has small $\ell_2$ norm, i.e., every row of $A(I - V^\top V)$ has norm less than $O(\mathrm{herdisc}(A) \log(m/n))$.
+Larsen shows that computing this projection operator (henceforth $B^\top B$) can be done in $O(mn^2)$ time combinatorially, or in $\Tmat(m,n,n) = \wt{O}(mn^{\omega-1})$ time\footnote{$\Tmat(m, n, k)$ represents the time required to multiply an $m \times n$ matrix by an $n \times k$ matrix.} using FMM.